Flag Football Rules

 After the two (2) minute warning of the 2nd half, the clock will stop for time-outs, incomplete passes, runner going out of bounds, and scores.
 Mercy Rule: If a team is losing by more than 18 points at this time, then the game will be called.

 There will be a five (5) minute intermission between halves.
-Each team will be permitted two time-outs per half.
+Each team will be permitted two time-outs per half each being 30 seconds.
 Unused time-outs may not be carried over.

 Rock, Paper, Scissors shall be conducted prior to the start of the game.